IntroToCode/RecipesCodemates6/dinner/readme.md

 2. Mix the tomatoe sauce with the fried onion and fried garlic
 3. Remove the spaghetti from the water and mix it with the sauce
 4. Add olive oil and oregano
+5. Mince the hot peppers and sprinkle on spaghetti

 ### Notes: